qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > As with a crumbling sand pile, it would be foolish to attribute the collapse of a fragile bridge to the last truck that crossed it, and even more foolish to try to predict in advance which truck might bring it down. ...
 >
-> Obama’s mistake illustrates the illusion of local causal chains\-that is, confusing catalysts for causes and assuming that one can know which catalyst will produce which effect.
+> Obama’s mistake illustrates the illusion of local causal chains \- that is, confusing catalysts for causes and assuming that one can know which catalyst will produce which effect.
 >
 > \-  The Black Swan of Cairo; How Suppressing Volatility Makes the World Less Predictable and More Dangerous